-Economy: While the cost of the services of an experienced neutral is not insignificant, such costs often are much less than the costs of a procuring a litigated solution, which mount up.
-These costs often exceed the value of the case over the lengthy period of the life of a litigation.
+Economy: The cost of the services of an experienced neutral is not insignificant.
+Such costs often are much less than the costs of a procuring a litigated solution, which mount up.
+Costs often exceed the value of the case over the lengthy period of the life of a litigation.

 Convenience: In litigation, the parties, their representatives and witnesses have to appear in courts wherever they are in session, and whenever they are directed to appear.
 Proceedings in courts are often delayed by crowded calendars.
 In ADR, the parties are empowered to decide when and where they are to appear to resolve their dispute.

 Speed: Litigated proceedings can take many years to reach a final resolution.
 They involve pleadings, disclosure proceedings, motions, court conferences, trials with strict adherence to the rules of evidence, and appeals.
 In many jurisdictions the courts are over-loaded with back-logs, and hampered by budget constraints.
 Alternate Dispute Resolution programs are now often mandated by the courts to relieve these delays, and because they are statistically successful.
 Often, they reduce the delay of years to days or weeks, savings time and resources of the parties.